HyperTT/GeneticCF/README.md

 end
 ```
 When loading files, dependencies may still need to be added
-To load a specific folder you can use the Pkg.activate(string source) function
+To load a specific folder, you can use the command `Pkg.activate(string source)` function
 ```Julia
 using Pkg; Pkg.activate("./GeCo")
 using GeCo